MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

-While the Kaggle Microsoft Malware Classification Challenge (Big 2015) dataset is a large and widely studied one, often malwares families only have a few samples - especially when they emerge initially.
-Therefore it is important to assess the performance of the methods on datasets with small number of instances per family.
-So, we applied our method on the Microsoft Machine Learning Security Evasion Competition (2020) \cite{mlsec} (MLSec) dataset, too.
-Here we used the dataset from `Defender Challenge’ which consists of malware bytes code and their variants.
-Defenders' challenge was to create a solution model that can defend against evasive variants created by the attackers.
-49 malwares along with their evasive variants (submitted by the attackers) are in this `Defender Challenge’ dataset.
-This dataset contains 49 original malwares with unique id from `01' to `49'.
+In this competition, the defenders' challenge was to create a solution model that can defend against evasive variants created by the attackers.
+The defenders were provided a `Defender Challenge' dataset with 49 original malware and their evasive variants created by real malware attackers.
 Each malware contains a different number of evasive variants varying from 5 to 20.
+On average, malware has 12 variants in this dataset.
+We chose this dataset because -- \begin{inparaenum}[i)] \item it mirrors different types of real-life attacks, and \item it has a limited number of samples which can be a good representation of new emerging malware. \end{inparaenum}

-On average, a malware has 12 variants in this dataset.
-Similarly to the Kaggle Microsoft Malware dataset, 49 datasets were created which were then split into training, validation and test sets.
-During the split of this dataset, we always kept the original sample in the train set and the variants in the test set for each family, so that the test set can be considered as an evolution of the train set.
+Similarly to the Kaggle Microsoft Malware dataset, 49 different datasets were created for each family, which were then split into training, validation, and test sets.
+During the split of this dataset, we always kept the original sample in the train set and the variants in the test set for each family, so that the test set can be considered as an evolution of the training set.

-\subsection{Evaluation of machine learning algorithms}
+\subsection{\textbf{Evaluation of Machine Learning Algorithms}}

-First we assess the performance of various machine learning approaches on the Kaggle Microsoft Malware (Big 2015) dataset.
-The binary files of this dataset were converted to \nucleicseq \ files and labelled using `Training Labels’ data.
-Then we generated common alignment blocks using SibeliaZ and constructed the \consensusseq s as discussed in Methods.
-We generated the conservation scores for each \consensusseq s using frequency of nucleotides which were then used as features in the machine learning models.
+First, we assess the performance of various machine learning approaches on the Kaggle Microsoft Malware (Big 2015) dataset.
+The binary files of this dataset were converted to \nucleicseq \ files and labeled using `Training Labels’ data provided by Microsoft.
+Then we generated common alignment blocks using SibeliaZ and constructed the \consensusseq s as discussed in Section \ref{sec:method}.
+We generated the conservation scores for each \consensusseq s using the frequency of nucleotides which were then used as features for the machine learning models.